 For attitudes and persuasion, I am interested in how group-level phenomena impact people's attitude development, attitude change, and behavior.
 For example, I have investigated how attitude ambivalence and social norms interact to predict health-related behavioral intentions and future behaviors.
 Across three experiments I have been able to demonstrate that when people are attitudinally ambivalent about a health-related topic (adolescent marijuana use in one study and college-aged tobacco use in another) they look to the group (and the norms of that group) in order to know what to think (what their attitude should be) and how to behave.

-I am a brand-new graduate student in the SITH lab.
+I am a second year graduate student in the SITH lab.
 I was raised 40 miles south of Salt Lake City and earned my Bachelor's Degree at Utah Valley University.
 I'm interested in social identity, self-uncertainty, and information processing.
 I distract myself from school with camping, cooking, film, visual art, and theatre.

 Elizabeth is currently a Postdoctoral Research Fellow at U.S. Army Aeromedical Research Laboratory.
 She is an experienced social and behavioral scientist who is passionate about serving the public by conducting high-quality research.
 She is skilled with experimental and survey methodology and statistical analysis.
 Her research focuses on group members' behavioral, attitudinal, and physiological reactions to complex situations including aversive emotions, uncertainty, risk, pain, and stress.